dekrammckraken/cen/README.md

+***cen***

+Protect your privacy from prying eyes while browsing files in the terminal.
+Sometimes even a filename alone can spark unwanted curiosity.

+Highly customizable to hide specific words, including file extensions.
+You can choose the censor character, mask the exact word length, or completely hide lines.
+All by simply adding an alias or function, as shown below.

 Add this function to your .bashrc to manage private and guest ls sessions.
-Just protect your files from prying eyes.
+Protect your files from prying eyes.

-gls (guest ls) removes lines containing privacy words, while ls just masks them with a censor symbol.
+gls (guest ls) removes lines containing sensitive words, while ls masks them with a censor symbol.

 ```bash